dsjoench/business_val/README.md

 # Investment portfolio/Risk management (Ongoing project)

-This portfolio,combining with a Excel-based model, aim to analyze investment portfolio and time-series data to optimize overall return.
+This portfolio,combining with a Excel-based model, aim to analyze investment decision and time-series data to optimize  return and risk.
 Later I will post a video on each steps I took.

 The codes shown in this respository are built in python, with some object-oriented programming to automate time series analysis procedure.